Ga naar artikel navigatie Ga naar inhoud

 • evaluating whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation.

-We are solely responsible for the opinion and therefore responsible to obtain sufficient appropriate audit evidence regarding the financial information of the entities or business activities within the group to express an opinion on the financial statements.
-In this respect we are also responsible for directing, supervising and performing the group audit.
+We are responsible for planning and performing the group audit to obtain sufficient appropriate audit evidence regarding the financial information of the entities or business units within the group as a basis for forming an opinion on the financial statements.
+We are also responsible for the direction, supervision and review of the audit work performed for purposes of the group audit.
+We bear the full responsibility for the auditor’s report.

-We communicate with the Fund Manager and Advisory Board regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant findings in internal control that we identify during our audit.
+We communicate with the Fund Manager regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant findings in internal control that we identify during our audit.
+In this respect we also submit an additional report to the audit committee in accordance with Article 11 of the EU Regulation on specific requirements regarding statutory audits of public-interest entities.
+The information included in this additional report is consistent with our audit opinion in this auditor’s report.

 (0) articles in My report